In 2025

 Then, this:

-Every street corner had this window store in the level of a sidewalk with empty bottles and sacks as the exhibits of items to sell.
+Every street corner had a window store on the sidewalk level, with empty bottles and sacks serving as exhibits of items for sale.
 (I am not saying anything here) o.O

 There is a bar on every corner in the centre of Sofia and in certain residential areas, such as ‘Studentski Grad‘ (Students’ Town), where simply sitting for a coffee, dinning or having a great night out is just the way to spend the time in Sofia. 🙂 For some reason Martin and I choosed the Budha bar that had something a little different to offer – style, good music and that certain something … well, if you ever meet my brother – ask him… and had a great time!